 Yu, Ting-Fai.
 2017.
 “Tongzhi Living: Men Attracted to Men in Postsocialist China, by Tiantian Zheng.”
 WagRev: Women and Gender in Chinese Studies Review 12.

 Areas of Research & Supervision

-Potential areas of supervision include 1) gender, sexuality and queer studies, 2) cultural studies in Asia, and 3) qualitative research on class and social inequality
+Potential areas of supervision include 1) gender, sexuality and queer studies, 2) critical race and migration studies, and 3) cultural studies in Asia.

 Fellowship, International Institute for Asian Studies, Leiden University, 2018.